Trigeminal neuralgia: Signs and symptoms

 This disorder is characterized by episodes of severe facial pain along the trigeminal nerve divisions.
-The trigeminal nerve is a paired cranial nerve that has three major branches: the ophthalmic nerve (V1), the maxillary nerve (V2), and the mandibular nerve (V3).
-One, two, or all three branches of the nerve may be affected.
+The trigeminal nerve is a paired cranial nerve that has three major branches - the ophthalmic nerve (V1), the maxillary nerve (V2), and the mandibular nerve (V3).
+Any or all branches of the nerve may be affected.
 Trigeminal neuralgia most commonly involves the middle branch (the maxillary nerve or V2) and lower branch (mandibular nerve or V3) of the trigeminal nerve.

 An individual attack usually lasts from a few seconds to several minutes or hours, but these can repeat for hours with very short intervals between attacks.
-In other instances, only 4–10 attacks are experienced daily.
+In other instances, only four to 10 attacks are experienced daily.
 The episodes of intense pain may occur paroxysmally.
-To describe the pain sensation, people often describe a trigger area on the face so sensitive that touching or even air currents can trigger an episode; however, in many people, the pain is generated spontaneously without any apparent stimulation.
-It affects lifestyle as it can be triggered by common activities such as eating, talking, shaving and brushing teeth.
+To describe the pain sensation, people often describe a trigger area on the face so sensitive that touching or even air currents can trigger an episode, but in many people, the pain is generated spontaneously without any apparent stimulation.

+It affects lifestyle, as it can be triggered by common activities such as eating, talking, shaving, and brushing teeth.
 The wind, chewing, and talking can aggravate the condition in many patients.
-The attacks are said, by those affected, to feel like stabbing electric shocks, burning, sharp, pressing, crushing, exploding or shooting pain that becomes intractable.
+The attacks are said, by those affected, to feel like stabbing electric shocks, burning, sharp, pressing, crushing, exploding, or shooting pain that becomes intractable.

 The pain also tends to occur in cycles with remissions lasting months or even years.
-Pain attacks are known to worsen in frequency or severity over time, in some people.
-Pain may migrate to other branches over time but in some people remains very stable.
+Pain attacks are known to worsen in frequency or severity over time in some people.
+Pain may migrate to other branches over time, but in some people remains very stable.

 Bilateral (occurring on both sides) trigeminal neuralgia is very rare except for trigeminal neuralgia caused by multiple sclerosis (MS).
 This normally indicates problems with both trigeminal nerves, since one nerve serves the left side of the face and the other serves the right side.
 Occasional reports of bilateral trigeminal neuralgia reflect successive episodes of unilateral (only one side) pain switching the side of the face rather than pain occurring simultaneously on both sides.